battlecode/battlecode21/README.md

 ### Website

-To get set up, make sure you have [Node](https://nodejs.org/en/download/) and [Docker](https://docs.docker.com/docker-for-mac/install/) installed.
-For Windows, you will need Docker Toolbox.
-If you have Windows, I'd also recommend installing [Cygwin](https://www.cygwin.com/), since we have some bash scripts that won't work with the standard Windows command prompt.
-(Docker is not strictly necessary, but it makes stuff easier, especially if you want to work on the backend of the website.)
+While it isn't strictly necessary, running is easier with [Docker](https://docs.docker.com/get-docker/) installed.
+If you have Windows, I'd also recommend installing [Cygwin](https://www.cygwin.com/), since we have some scripts and programs that won't work with the standard Windows command prompt.
+(Docker is not strictly necessary, but it makes stuff easier, especially the backend.)

-Go to the `frontend` folder and run `npm install`.

-Then, you can start the frontend by running `npm run start` in the `frontend` folder.
-(If this fails on Windows, make sure you are using Cygwin.)
-After this step, you should be able to view the website at http://localhost:3000.

-If you also want to run the backend (which will enable things like signing in to the website, and a rankings table, etc) then run `docker-compose -f docker-compose-b.yml up --build` in this folder.
-If you don't have Docker, you can try following the instructions in the `/backend` folder instead.
+It's easiest to run the frontend and backend individually, in a separate terminal window for each.
+For instructions on how to do this, see each of their directories' readmes.

-You can also run both the backend and the frontend in a Docker container, by running `docker-compose up --build`, but that might be slower.
+You could also run both the backend and the frontend in a single Docker container, by running `docker-compose up --build`.
+But, it's better to run them individuallly.

 ### Engine